Effective Erd\H{o}s--Wintner for Cantor numeration systems via a trailing-window method: A general Erd o s--Wintner criterion for Cantor numeration systems

 For $j\geqslant0$ we set the digit averages

 For any Q-additive function $f$, we define

 A constant-like version (bounded digit alphabet) goes back to Coquet \cite{Coquet1975} (see also \cite{DrmotaVerwee2021JNT}*{Theorem 5}).
-In this paper we remove that boundedness assumption and prove the general Cantor–series case.
+In this paper we remove that boundedness assumption and prove the general Cantor numeration system case.
 The bounded setting simplifies several uniform bounds (digit oscillations and small-$t$ remainders in characteristic-function expansions), but it is not logically required for the necessity–and–sufficiency criterion proved below.

-\begin{theorem}[Erd\H{o}s--Wintner for $Q$-additive functions in constant-like Cantor series] {th:Erd\H{o}s--Wintner-Cantor} Assume $f$ is $Q$-additive.
+\begin{theorem}[Erd\H{o}s--Wintner for $Q$-additive functions in a Cantor numeration system] {th:Erd\H{o}s--Wintner-Cantor} Assume $f$ is $Q$-additive.
 Then there exists a cumulative distribution function (c.d.f.) $F$, that is

 if and only if

 In that case, the characteristic function of $F$ is

 \end{theorem}